EdiFabric/EDIFACT.NET/README.md

 - Deliver value by alleviating the obscurity of EDI.
 This way you can carry on with your other tasks and do what you do best.

-This project has migrated from CodePlex, for old discussions and issues please go to www.edifabric.com
+This project has migrated from CodePlex, for old discussions and issues please go to http://edifabric.codeplex.com/

+For additional information or to purchase classes\xsd, please visit us at www.edifabric.com